sebinsua/resume/sebinsua-resume.md

 and [Simple Made Easy](http://infoq.com/presentations/Simple-Made-Easy).

 I specialise in combining technical knowledge with lateral thinking.
-I particularly like to advise on designs that maximise a businesses *technical leverage* while also reducing their exposure to *execution costs*.
+I particularly like to advise on systems that maximise a businesses *technical leverage* while also reducing their exposure to *execution costs*.
 Knowing when not to solve a problem is as important as knowing how to solve it.